rcarmo/toad/README.md

 toad
 ```

-You should see something line the following:
+You should see something like this:

 <img width="1266" height="994" alt="front-fs8" src="https://github.com/user-attachments/assets/8831f7de-5349-4b3f-9de9-d4565b513108" />